colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 }
 ```

-The board is now created with the positioning and dimensions that match from mockups of the game.
+The board is now created with the positioning and dimensions from mockups of the game.

 Now, with a web server running, if you check your game in your browser, you'll see that a blue rectangle has been rendered on the canvas.